 Marginal Wood Fern (Dryopteris marginalis) is a groundcover with green fronds up to 3 feet long.
-They prefer average soil in part sun to shade.
-Colonies typically form as the plants mature, which makes them a good choice for shaded rain garden slopes.
-Good companion plants include Jacob's Ladder (Polemonium reptans) and Pennsylvania Sedge (Carex pensylvanica).
+They prefer average soil in part sun to shade, where they typically form colonies as the plants mature.
+They are a good choice for shaded rain garden slopes.
+Companion plants include Jacob’s Ladder (Polemonium reptans) and Pennsylvania Sedge (Carex pensylvanica).

 Maintenance